-The AWQ Guidelines recommend derivation of GVs based on monitoring at reference sites.
+The Guidelines recommend derivation of GVs based on monitoring at reference sites.
 The preferred approach for the derivation of site-specific GVs for physico-chemical indicators is based on at least two years of monthly monitoring data from appropriate reference site(s) at a frequency sufficient to capture likely changes in the system.
-The sampling frequency and duration need to be tailored to the degree of variability in the relevant analytes in order to capture two complete annual cycles particularly for temporary water (more detail in Section 6).
-In some regions, water quality can be influenced by strong seasonal or event-scale effects, so it will be important to use monitoring data that cover these seasons or events and derive GVs appropriate to the particular season (e.g. separate wet and dry season GVs for tropical waters).
-Using more than one reference site will better characterise the local region than will a single site.
+The sampling frequency and duration need to be tailored to the degree of variability in the relevant analytes in order to capture two complete annual cycles, particularly for temporary water (see Chapter 6 for more detail).
+In some regions, water quality can be influenced by strong seasonal or event-scale effects.
+It will be important to use monitoring data that cover these seasons or events and derive GVs appropriate to the particular season (e.g. separate wet and dry season GVs for tropical waters).
+Using more than one reference site will better characterise the local region than using a single site.